MDF’s Maine Downtown Center Program

 Maine Historic Commercial District Revolving Fund (HCDRF)

 Maine Downtown Center is pleased to work with the National Main Street Center (NMSC) to offer the Maine Historic Commercial District Revolving Fund (HCDRF), made possible through generous support from The 1772 Foundation, Inc. Over the next three years, the Maine HCDRF will provide 0% interest loans to business/building owners in Biddeford, Skowhegan and Gardiner.
 The program will be expanded to other communities in the future.
-Information and application forms coming soon.
+Information and application forms here.

 ACCEPT THE CHALLENGE AND HELP US REIMAGINE MAINE DOWNTOWNS!